 But in the nasty, toxic dump we live in, Survival Clay could be an extremely powerful option.
 Survival Clay can also act as a serious survival "insurance policy" for hard times, emergencies and breakdowns.

-Even better: Clay doesn't spoil or get stale, and it doesn't break down over time.
+Even better: clay doesn't spoil or get stale, and it doesn't break down over time.
 As history shows us, it can be used in literally dozens – if not hundreds – of different ways.
 That's what makes it a no-brainer for anyone's survival kit.
 But a word of caution …

 If there's one thing we learned from the Fukushima nuclear disaster, it's that when it comes to getting our supplies for an emergency, the typical "just in time" supply chain doesn't work.
-Just four days after the Fukushima nuclear catastrophe, supplies of potassium iodine were stripped from store shelves all across the United States.
+Just four days after the Fukushima nuclear catastrophe, supplies of potassium iodide were stripped from store shelves all across the United States.

 I could go on and on about High-Cation Survival Clay and have.

 But what you have just read is merely a brief overview of its properties and historical uses.
 Many books have been written about the benefits of clay.
-But here's what you should take away from all this: You need Survival Clay.
+But here's what you should take away from all this: you need Survival Clay.
 Why?
 With all the dangers in the world today... it's not a luxury.
-If you truly want to be really ready for hard-core trouble...
+If you truly want to be ready for hard-core trouble...
 Survival Clay is CRUCIAL!